 Sharing information with these organisations allows us to better understand your needs.
-Allowing us to provide our services in the efficient way that you expect from us.

 As a UK based company, all the personal information we process is protected by European data protection standards.
-And, if we ever have to send data overseas, we take care that it’s covered by the same high standards.

 If your complaint is about the administration, or terms and conditions of a product sold by us but provided by a lender/insurer, you may need to contact them about it.
-If needed, we'll forward details of your complaint to the insurer concerned, as well as giving you their contact details.
+If needed, we'll forward details of your complaint to the lender/insurer concerned, as well as giving you their contact details.

 We're committed to keeping your personal information safe and sound.
 In this section, you'll read about the security measures we take to protect our customers' data.